juew72/pet-adoptionspeed/data-cleaning.md

 ---
 ## Changing values in different columns

-We can see that three color columns (Color1, Color2, Color3) are numbers from 0 to 7, which have corresponding ColorName from color_labels.csv, so I need to change it for better visualization.
+We can see that the following columns are all listed based on integers, which have corresponding values.
+In order to get bettervisualization, I will change all of them to strings.
+Those Columns are:
+- three color columns (Color1, Color2, Color3)
+- two breed columns (breed1, breed2)
+- MaturitySize
+- FurLength
+- Vaccinated
+- Dewormed
+- Sterilized,
+- Health
+- DataType
+- Gender

 #### Change the Color to Strings based on color_labels.csv
 ```